 The hitch receiver of motorhomes is connected to the towable vehicle’s baseplate with a tow bar.
 There are two types of tow bars – A-frame and self-aligning.

-Designed to fit a limited number of baseplates, an A-frame tow bar is a cheaper option.
-In their turn, A-frame tow bars are available in folding and solid styles, with the folding design working with a wider range of vehicles.
+Designed to fit a limited number of baseplates, an A-frame tow bar is cheaper.
+In their turn, A-frame tow bars are available in folding and solid styles, with the folding design working with a broader range of vehicles.

-Self-aligning tow bars fit a much wider range of vehicles, but they are also more expensive.
+Self-aligning tow bars fit a much more comprehensive range of vehicles but are also more expensive.
 There are two kinds of self-aligning tow bars – coach-mounted and dinghy-mounted.
-People usually prefer coach-mounted units since they have a lower risk of damage when not in use.
+People prefer coach-mounted units since they have a lower risk of damage when not used.

 Baseplates

-Choosing a proper baseplate for your vehicle is perhaps the most crucial step to take when preparing it for dinghy towing.
-Each vehicle is going to require a baseplate designed for it specifically.
-When choosing a baseplate, it is essential to keep in mind the brand, model, and manufacture year of your vehicle.
+Choosing a proper baseplate for your vehicle is perhaps the most crucial step when preparing it for dinghy towing.
+Each car is going to require a baseplate designed for it specifically.
+When choosing a baseplate, it is essential to remember your vehicle’s brand, model, and manufacture year.

-Selecting the right baseplate isn’t everything though.
+Selecting the proper baseplate isn’t everything, though.
 Installation may also have its intricacies.

-On some vehicles, the bumper covering (the fascia) needs to be removed temporarily in order to allow the installation of the baseplate.
-You may even need to do some minor drilling or trimming of the grille, air dam, or whatnot.
+On some vehicles, the bumper covering (the fascia) needs to be removed temporarily to allow the baseplate installation.
+You may even need to do minor drilling or trimming of the grille, air dam, or whatnot.

 Modern baseplates are pretty well-adapted to the vehicles they are designed for, so you may not even need to modify anything.
-But be prepared to do some alterations to your vehicle nonetheless.
+But be prepared to do some alterations to your car nonetheless.

 Safety chains/cables

 In all 50 states, it is required that the dinghy be connected to the hitch receiver with properly rated safety cables.
-The safety chains or cables need to be crossed under the tow bar and secured to the hitch receiver.
-In addition, the cables need to be long enough to allow full turning without binding, as well as should not drag when slack.
+The safety chains or cables must be crossed under the tow bar and secured to the hitch receiver.
+In addition, the wires need to be long enough to allow complete turning without binding and should not drag when slack.

 Dinghy wiring

-Tail & brake lights along with turn signals are mandatory in all 50 states, so wiring the dinghy to your motorhome’s lights is another thing you will have to do.
-It’s fairly easy, and you should be able to find guides on how to do it online.
+Tail & brake lights and turn signals are mandatory in all 50 states, so wiring the dinghy to your motorhome’s lights is another thing you must do.
+It’s pretty easy, and you should be able to find guides on how to do it online.

-For cases where modifications to the original wiring of the vehicle are undesirable, removable towing lights become a good option.
-Most removable lights rely on magnets, though some of them are affixed to the dinghy via suction cups.
+For cases where modifications to the original wiring of the vehicle are undesirable, removable towing lights become an excellent option.
+Most removable lights rely on magnets, though some are affixed to the dinghy via suction cups.
 After installing such lights on your dinghy, you just run a cable from the lights to the connector on the motorhome’s hitch receiver.

 Auxiliary brakes

-Another thing that you will probably need to install auxiliary brakes.
-Installed on the dinghy and connected to the RV, auxiliary brakes engage when the brakes in the motorhome are applied.
+Another thing that you will probably need to install is auxiliary brakes.
+Nestled on the dinghy and connected to the RV, auxiliary brakes engage when the brakes in the motorhome are applied.

-In the vast majority of states, there is a maximum towing weight set by law, above which the use of auxiliary braking systems is mandatory.
+In most states, there is a maximum towing weight set by law, above which auxiliary braking systems are mandatory.
 This number is usually somewhere around 4,000 pounds.
-A few states instead specify a stopping distance that the auxiliary brakes must have.
+A few states specify a stopping distance the auxiliary brakes must have.

-Whether or not you will have to install auxiliary brakes will depend on the state.
+Whether or not you must install auxiliary brakes will depend on the state.
 However, since the 3,000-4,000-pound mark is easy to exceed, you probably should install auxiliary brakes on your dinghy anyway.
-Besides, if traveling across states, you will have to ensure that your RV complies with their regulations, so it’s a good idea to have auxiliary brakes just in case.
+Besides, if traveling across states, you must ensure that your RV complies with their regulations, so it’s a good idea to have auxiliary brakes just in case.

 Final words

-Now, you should know everything in order to decide whether or not to switch to dinghy towing.
-It definitely has some great benefits, but not every vehicle is suitable for it.
+Now, you should know everything to decide whether or not to switch to dinghy towing.
+It has some great benefits, but not every vehicle suits it.